Oneida Nation of Wisconsin

-The Oneida Nation is a federally recognized tribe of Oneida people in Wisconsin.
+The Oneida Nation (Onʌyoteˀa·ká·) is a federally recognized tribe of Oneida people in Wisconsin.
 The tribe's reservation spans parts of two counties west of the Green Bay metropolitan area.
 The reservation was established by treaty in 1838, and was allotted to individual New York Oneida tribal members as part of an agreement with the U.S. government.
 The land was individually owned until the tribe was formed under the Indian Reorganization Act of 1934.

 Under the Dawes Act, the land was allotted in 1892 to individual households.
 The nation kept control of most of the land until sales were allowed in the early 20th century, when members were often tricked out of their property.
 They used the land for farming and harvesting timber.
 As of 2010, the nation controlled about 35 percent of the land within its reservation and is working to reacquire the rest.

 In 1988 the nation established the state's first modern lottery, known as Big Green.
 Since the late 20th century, the nation developed the gaming Ashwaubenon Casino on its property, which is generating revenue for economic development and welfare.
 Of the more than 16,000 members, roughly half live on the reservation.

 History

-The Oneida Nation is Indigenous Iroquoian-speaking nation who relocated to northeastern Wisconsin in 1822 when the state of New York claimed Oneida land and forced the tribe to relocate elsewhere.
-Some members of the nation remained in upstate New York, a second group moved to Ontario, Canada and the third and largest contingency relocated to what is now eastern Outagamie and western Brown County.
-The Oneida Nation were one of six nations of the Haudenosaunee (Iroquois) Confederacy.
+The Oneida Nation is an Indigenous Iroquoian-speaking nation who relocated to northeastern Wisconsin beginning in the 1820s.
+The Oneida were one of the original Five Nations of the Haudenosaunee (Iroquois) Confederacy, with ancestral homelands in present-day New York.
+During the early 1800s, the state of New York and land speculators forced the Oneida to sell large portions of their lands, reducing their homeland from approximately six million acres to only 32 acres by the 1830s.

+Relocation to Wisconsin and the Menominee land dispute

+In 1821, a delegation led by Eleazer Williams, an Episcopalian missionary of Mohawk descent, arrived in Green Bay backed by the Episcopal Church and the federal government.
+Williams had a plan to create a Christian "Indian empire" in the West with himself as leader.
+Williams negotiated with the Menominee and Ho-Chunk for approximately 860,000 acres.
+The following year, another delegation negotiated a second treaty claiming an additional 6.72 million acres on the western shore of Lake Michigan.